Dhruvgodara029/DmentiaX/README.md

-# CogniCare: AI-Powered Early-Stage Dementia Detection
+# DementiaX: AI-Powered Early-Stage Dementia Detection

 > A project for Smart India Hackathon, developed to provide an accessible, low-cost screening tool for the early detection of dementia using multi-modal AI analysis.

 ## 🌟 Our Vision

 Dementia affects millions, yet early detection remains a significant challenge due to a lack of accessible and affordable screening tools.
-CogniCare aims to bridge this gap by leveraging the power of AI to analyze speech, cognitive performance, and behavioral patterns, providing an early-warning risk score that can empower individuals and clinicians to take timely action.
+DementiaX aims to bridge this gap by leveraging the power of AI to analyze speech, cognitive performance, and behavioral patterns, providing an early-warning risk score that can empower individuals and clinicians to take timely action.

 ## 🎯 The Problem

 The onset of dementia is often subtle, with early signs being missed or mistaken for normal aging.
 Traditional diagnostic methods can be expensive, time-consuming, and require specialist visits, making them inaccessible to a large portion of the population, especially in remote areas.
 There is a critical need for a scalable, user-friendly screening tool that can be used at home.

-## ✨ Solution: CogniCare
+## ✨ Solution: DementiaX

-CogniCare is a mobile-first application that transforms a smartphone into a powerful tool for monitoring cognitive health.
+DementiaX is a mobile-first application that transforms a smartphone into a powerful tool for monitoring cognitive health.
 By engaging users in a series of simple tasks and passively analyzing behavioral markers, our AI model generates a comprehensive Dementia Risk Score (DRS).

 ### Key Features